hkleen/KiBot/docs/source/configuration/filters/rot_footprint.rst

       the adjust so you get `(180 - component rot + angle)`.
 This is used by JLCPCB.
    -  ``negative_bottom`` :index:`: <pair: filter - rot_footprint; negative_bottom>` [:ref:`boolean <boolean>`] (default: ``true``) Rotation for bottom components is computed via subtraction as `(component rot - angle)`.
    -  ``offset_fields`` :index:`: <pair: filter - rot_footprint; offset_fields>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``['JLCPCB Position Offset', 'JLCPosOffset']``) [:ref:`comma separated <comma_sep>`] List of fields that can contain a position offset.
-      The optional fields can contain a comma separated x,y position offset.
+      The optional fields can contain a comma separated x,y position offset. |br|
       This concept is from the bennymeg/JLC-Plugin-for-KiCad tool.

    -  ``offsets`` :index:`: <pair: filter - rot_footprint; offsets>` [:ref:`list(list(string)) <list(list(string))>`] (default: ``[]``) A list of pairs regular expression/offset.
-      Footprints matching the regular expression will be moved the specified offset.
+      Footprints matching the regular expression will be moved the specified offset. |br|
       The offset must be two numbers separated by a comma.
-The first is the X offset.
+The first is the X offset. |br|
       The signs matches the matthewlai/JLCKicadTools plugin specs.

    -  ``rot_fields`` :index:`: <pair: filter - rot_footprint; rot_fields>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``['JLCPCB Rotation Offset', 'JLCRotOffset']``) [:ref:`comma separated <comma_sep>`] List of fields that can contain a rotation offset.
-      The optional fields can contain a counter-clockwise orientation offset in degrees.
+      The optional fields can contain a counter-clockwise orientation offset in degrees. |br|
       This concept is from the bennymeg/JLC-Plugin-for-KiCad tool.

    -  ``rotations`` :index:`: <pair: filter - rot_footprint; rotations>` [:ref:`list(list(string)) <list(list(string))>`] (default: ``[]``) A list of pairs regular expression/rotation.
-      Footprints matching the regular expression will be rotated the indicated angle.
+      Footprints matching the regular expression will be rotated the indicated angle. |br|
       The angle matches the matthewlai/JLCKicadTools plugin specs.

    -  ``rotations_and_offsets`` :index:`: <pair: filter - rot_footprint; rotations_and_offsets>`  [:ref:`Regex parameters <Regex_fi>`] [:ref:`list(dict) <list(dict)>`] (default: ``[]``) A list of rules to match components and specify the rotation and offsets.
-      This is a more flexible version of the `rotations` and `offsets` options.
+      This is a more flexible version of the `rotations` and `offsets` options. |br|
       Note that this list has more precedence.
    -  ``skip_bottom`` :index:`: <pair: filter - rot_footprint; skip_bottom>` [:ref:`boolean <boolean>`] (default: ``false``) Do not rotate components on the bottom.
    -  ``skip_top`` :index:`: <pair: filter - rot_footprint; skip_top>` [:ref:`boolean <boolean>`] (default: ``false``) Do not rotate components on the top.